2020 Iowa Caucus Prediction: One Very Unlikely Candidate May Be Having A Late Surge

-With just one day before the start of the 2020 Democratic primary, predictions for who will win the Iowa caucus are getting increasingly murky including one new report indicating that a very unlikely candidate could make a late run for the state.
+With just one day before the start of the 2020 Democratic primary, predictions for who will win the Iowa caucus are getting increasingly murky, with one new report indicating that a very unlikely candidate could make a late run for the state.

 Vermont Senator Bernie Sanders and former Vice President Joe Biden have led the majority of polls from the critical early state, which will hold caucuses on Monday.
 But that could be changing, with the polling analysis and aggregator FiveThirtyEight reporting that the most recent polls show one candidate on a sharp rise — Senator Amy Klobuchar.